MaurizioB/NoLaE/README.md

 - A graphical fixed layout has been used, so it might look ugly when using a non standard Qt theme.
 - Default values in the editor window do not always set
-- If an output port is removed in the editor and a controller was set to it, NoLaE will probably crash while opening Live mode (should be fixed, now)
 - The patch syntax checking system is not very reliable, you could type any "valid" python expression, even if it does not make sense as a patch
 - LED default colors in the editor window don't always match the actual ones